OpenNebula/vOneCloud-docs/source/verification/marketplace_apps.rst

 Marketplace Apps
 ================

-Another verification is importing a marketplace app into your vcenter server.
+Another verification step that can be performed involves importing a marketplace app into your vCenter server.
-When downloading a marketplace app, a template in OpenNebula is created, but int the vCenter scenario, this template is not valid because there is no vCenter template linked to this.

-The overall process consists on import into a datastore a marketplace app, and keep its image disk to attach it into a template.
+The overall process consists on importing an appliance's image from the OpenNebula public marketplace into a vCenter datastore and add it to a VM Template.

 Following the next steps, you will be able to import a marketplace app into vCenter.

 - Import a vcenter template.
 You can follow :ref:`Import a template <import_vm_templates>`.
-You can create a new empty template, without disks, in vCenter or use an existing vCenter template.
+You can create a new empty template, without disks, in vCenter or use an existing vCenter VM Template.

-- Remove disks from the imported template.
-Skip this step if you imported an empty template.
+- Remove disks from the imported VM Template.
+Skip this step if you imported an empty VM Template.

-At this point we have a vCenter template ready to attach a marketplace image.
+At this point we have a vCenter VM Template ready to have a marketplace image attached.

 - Access to marketplace and search for the desired app, in this example, we're searching a Centos 7 app.
 Click on the "Import into datastore" icon.